Rent vs income by country: median net salary, rent and tax burden

 A lowest-rent page mostly looks for cheap housing.
 This page compares rent against local median take-home pay and your own post-deduction salary, which creates a much more realistic housing picture.

-Because housing decisions often break on city-level rent pressure.
-The toggle shows whether a country only looks affordable on a broad average or still works once urban rent is applied.
+Yes.
+The rent toggle shows whether a country only looks affordable on a broad average or still works once city-level rent pressure is applied.

 What this page covers